Nosto/wiki-docs/features/customer-group-pricing.md

 ![](https://user-images.githubusercontent.com/82023195/154738159-823129bd-2e07-4262-8817-a1300dfa4963.png)

 Note: Re-indexing may take some time to complete, depending on the product count.

+### Limitations

+ * Default customer group should be assigned for both registered customers and guests for the feature to work correctly
+ * Currently Nosto generates product variant entries for each customer group even when category access is limited to few categories